 When you return home, use a compression bandage or wear a special bra as advised by your doctor.

-Call your doctor if any of these occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteNausea and/or vomitingPain that you cannot control with the medications that you have been givenCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsRash or other new symptoms
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge at the incision siteNausea and/or vomitingPain that you cannot control with the medications that you were givenCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsRash or other new symptoms

 Breast implant replacement or removal.
 The Hospital Group website.
 Available at: